Tourism levy – Visitor’s tax

 The City of Leipzig will charge a tourism levy, a visitor’s tax, on overnight stays.
 Visitors are required to pay this tax in addition to the cost of accommodation!

-Like in many other German cities, Leipzig will introduce a tourism levy, a visitor’s tax in this case, on 1 January 2019.
+As in many other German cities, a tourism levy, in this case a visitor’s tax, was introduced in Leipzig in 2019.
 This charge, which will be between €1.00 and €3.00 per person/night, is levied separately from the cost of accommodation and must be settled by the visitor at their accommodation, irrespective of whether they are tourists or business travellers (exceptions are listed below), on the date of arrival.